naliliV2/Convert-substitle/README.md

 </br>

+*PS* : This project is tested on Windows 10, idk if it works on other OS (probably not because the .exe).

-# Todo list for to pass in 1.0
+# Todo list for to pass in Release 1.0

 - [ ] Add documentation
 - [ ] Added the ability to run the project via a terminal command to select the file and not put it in the `todo` folder
 - [ ] Try to find another way than going through tkinter to choose a colour easily.
 - [ ] Make cleaner comments in the programme
+- [ ] Change the name of the output file (whitout the "Clean")
+- [ ] Use the temp folder in system
+- [ ] Multi OS support (Linux)
 - [ ] Make sure that the program does not extract the subtitles if there is already a `.srt` in the mkvfile
   - [ ] Added an optional arg to force it even if there is a .srt in the mkv file
   - [ ] Added an optional arg to choose only sub to convert (useful if there are many sub of several times the same language and you want to convert only one)
+  - [ ] Added an optional arg to choose the output folder
   - *probably more arg*

 <!-- - [ ] (Optional) Convert all python file to C++ or Rust for faster execution